alexkang/loopboard/README.md

-dynamic-sound
+LoopBoard
 =============

-Dynamic Soundboard for Android.
+Dynamic soundboard for Android.
 Record sound clips and play them back or loop them.

 Currently, the application can record sounds through the microphone and play them back through a newly created Button.

-Features to be implemented:
+Each button has the option to re-record and loop playback.

+To-Do:
-  - Loop option
+	- Add option to save samples
-  - Better UI
-  - Add ScrollView
+	- User-loaded sounds